twcook/AxiusMEM/README.md

 ## Triplestore Configuration

-AxiusMEM now supports generic configuration for multiple triplestores.
+AxiusMEM™ now supports generic configuration for multiple triplestores.
 Set the following environment variables:

 - `TRIPLESTORE_TYPE`: The type of triplestore to use (`graphdb`, `jena`, etc.)
 - `TRIPLESTORE_URL`: The base URL or host for the triplestore